kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 motor and keeping it running for several days, he could devote his mind to other tasks while the running motor experiment carried along on its own, without conscious intervention from him, until he decided to switch the motor off and examine the wear and tear.
-This is a form of \emph{multitasking} which those who are familiar with computing will understand, as the ability of an operating system to process several computing tasks by attending to each of them sequentially in specific slices of time, giving rise to the illusion of
+This is a form of _multitasking_ which those who are familiar with computing will understand, as the ability of an operating system to process several computing tasks by attending to each of them sequentially in specific slices of time, giving rise to the illusion of